Computational Governance & healthcare data: pioneering new frontiers within regulatory boundaries

 Computational governance lets you keep data at home, stay in full control, and adapt to changing regulatory needs quickly.

-Computational governance enables compliant research in Europe
+Computational governance: enable compliant AI research in European hospitals

 Before diving into use cases, let’s quickly understand what Computational Governance is.

 Computational governance is a method to control, supervise, and track all aspects of computations on data.
 It works by enabling a data custodian to evaluate incoming compute requests, enforce privacy and security policies, and oversee the release of results.
-This allows data custodian organizations to ensure only secure and compliant computations run on their data and released results meet high privacy requirements.
-In short: computational governance is privacy, security and governance for ML and analytics in one workflow.

 The federated computational governance approach of Apheris

-The Compute Gateway and it's features are embedded in a security-hardened, federated architecture based on NVIDIA’s FLARE engine.
-Federation eradicates the need to move and centralize data, as computations are sent to the data and get executed within the data custodian‘s environment.
 This approach supports the GDPR’s principle of integrity and confidentiality (Art.
 5 I lit. (f)), as raw personal data is never moved within, nor outside the product.
 Our Trust Center article includes full details on how Apheris helps you to stay GDPR compliant.

 At the cornerstone of the Apheris computational governance solution, is the Compute Gateway including 3 key features: